 Most small business owners have at least heard of nondisclosure agreements (NDAs), and many have used one during the course of their business.
 In this age of prolific information sharing, an NDA is an important legal document that’s widely used across all industries.

 Still, some business owners have a lingering question: Is a nondisclosure agreement legally binding?
 In short, the answer is usually yes.
 We explore some important details concerning NDA legality below.

 Is an NDA legally binding?

 As an accepted legal contract between parties, an NDA is legally binding if done properly and signed by the parties to it.
 However, the agreement must meet certain conditions.
-For example, you need foundational elements, such as
+For example, it should include certain foundational elements, such as

 - Full legal names.
 Identify the parties who are agreeing to the terms of the contract.
 Without the names of involved parties, the NDA cannot specify who is beholden to its terms.

 - Definition of Confidential Information.
 Define what information the parties signing the document should not disclose.
 Without defining the information that’s meant to be kept secret, the parties may not know what they can and cannot disclose.
 Likewise, the contract should state what the exceptions are, for example, most NDAs state that information that is publicly available as of the date of the contract is not “confidential information”.
 In addition, the omission of these definitions will make enforcing the contract at a later point difficult.

 - Scope.
 Indicate how broad (or narrow) the scope of the NDA is regarding the parties’ obligation to keep the defined information confidential.
 For example, what purposes can the recipient of the information use it for, and who if anyone can they disclose it to without breaching the contract?
 Without a clear scope of obligation, the parties cannot know to what lengths they must go to keep the defined information secure.